sambeau/deadcatbounce/README.md

 There should always be a space in the flop at the end of your turn.
 If there are three cards in the flop, discard one.
 1. Choose a card to be discarded, if you cannot discard without paying, the bank will discard for you (see below).
 ### Pay Tax
+1. A card that can be played on the table cannot be placed in your hand.
-1. Cards held in your hand are taxed at one token per card, paid directly to the bank.
+2. Cards held in your hand are taxed at one token per card, paid directly to the bank.
 	- Taxes must be paid, if you don’t have enough for tax, something must be sold either to the bank (which pays one token per card), or to another player (who might be more generous).
-2. Once tax has been paid, your turn is over and play passes to the next player.
+3. Once tax has been paid, your turn is over and play passes to the next player.

 ### Nominal prices
 These are the standard prices of cards, used when buying anything from the bank and when the bank pays out dividends.